 Ozone can irritate the eyes, nose and throat, and can aggravate asthma and other lung diseases, including bronchitis.
 Exposure to high levels of ground-level ozone can increase the risk of premature death in individuals already suffering from heart or lung disease.
 Children, whose lungs are still forming and many of whom spend a large amount of time outdoors, are at particular risk under high ozone concentrations.

-For additional information about the health impacts of air pollution in Minnesota, you can check out our most recent air quality report, or visit the Be Air Aware website.
+For additional information about the health impacts of air pollution in Minnesota, you can check out our most recent air quality report, or visit the Air quality and health webpage.
 You can sign up for air quality alerts and forecasts at http://www.mn.enviroflash.info/signup.cfm.

 Air quality standards